SAT Punctuation: Tips for Commas, Colons, and Dashes

 feature_punctuation.png

-The SAT Writing and Language section will test you on your knowledge of punctuation.
+The SAT Reading and Writing section will test you on your knowledge of punctuation.
 Understandably, many students are utterly confused by commas and semicolons and clueless when it comes to colons and dashes.

-SAT punctuation questions test you on your knowledge of commas, semicolons, colons, dashes, and apostrophes.
-In this article, I’ll explain the rules for all punctuation except apostrophes because I’ve devoted a separate article to apostrophes.
-Excluding apostrophe questions, there are about 4-6 punctuation questions on the SAT.
-Most of the punctuation rules are fairly straightforward; if you spend the time to learn and understand these rules, you should be able to correctly answer the punctuation questions on SAT Writing.
+Most of the punctuation rules are fairly straightforward; if you spend the time to learn and understand these rules, you should be able to correctly answer the punctuation questions on SAT Reading and Writing.

 The Rule for All SAT Punctuation Questions: When in Doubt, Leave It Out